-How to deal with bottlenecks and boost your productivity
+How to eliminate bottlenecks and boost your productivity

 If your production line can’t keep up with demand, you have a bottleneck.
 It may be that one of your work areas can’t keep up with the pace of production, or one of your machines simply can’t produce enough to meet demand.
 Whatever is causing it, an improvement at the bottleneck can give your business a much-needed productivity boost and significantly reduce your delivery time.

-“Bottlenecks can happen at any point in your production process,” says April Love, Manager, Sales Operations and Enablement with BDC Advisory Services.
+“Bottlenecks can occur at any stage of your production process,” explained April Love, Director, Operations Support, BDC Advisory Services.
 “They occur wherever there’s not enough capacity or capability to perform the tasks to meet demand.”

 She has three key tips to deal with bottlenecks and open up your production flow.